Content library

 Flow

-The library should move people from prep to a workable route
+Move from prep to a workable route

 These are the stages a first-time traveler usually passes through on the way from setup tasks to a route that feels ready.